Percy Name Meaning: Discover the Origins and Significance of the Name

 Pierce is a variation of the name Percy that has its origins in Old French.
 It means “pierce the veil” or “piercing the valley”.
 Pierce is a popular name in the United States, ranking at #557 on the Social Security Administration’s list of most popular baby names in 2020.

-See also Runa Name Meaning: Discover the Origin and Significance Behind this Unique Name
+See also Vera Name Meaning: Discover the Origins and Significance of the Name

 Percival